 In the field of editorial cartooning, the 20th century belonged to one man: Herbert Block, who has been signing his cartoons since 1929 with the name Herblock.
 He was born on 13 October 1909 as the son of a chemist with a talent for cartooning.
 His father occasionally published both journalistic articles as well as cartoons in magazines like Life, Puck and Judge.
 Block published his first drawings in high school and college papers.
 He studied at the Art Institute of Chicago, followed by political and social studies at Lake Forest College.
 At age 20 however, he got a job as cartoonist and dropped out of college.
 Soon his pointed barbs at politicians and other scalawags graced the pages of the Chicago Daily News.
 Even then, his drawings demonstrated a mastery of the conventions of the political cartoon.
 Herblock admired fellow cartoonists like Casey Orr, Gaar Williams, John T. McCutcheon, Jay Norwood "Ding" Darling, Edmund Duffy and Vaughn Shoemaker.

 Block was one of the first American political cartoonists to fiercely comment on the communist-hunt of senator Joseph R. McCarthy.
-He coined the term "McCarthyism" in a cartooning showing a ton of tar and feathers.
+He coined the term "McCarthyism" in a cartoon showing a ton of tar and feathers.
 McCarthy wasn't too pleased with this portrayal and called him out in a speech.
 Block's poignant pen has harassed American politicians and presidents from Herbert H. Hoover to George W. Bush.
 In 1954, Herblock drew Vice President Richard Nixon crawling out of a sewer pipe.
 The cartoon was such an insult to Nixon that he withdrew his subscription to the Washington Post and added Herblock to his infamous and ever-growing "Enemies List".